Boston’s dog-friendly guide

 • Dillon’s on Boyston St. has a patio and allows dogs.” — CJ

 Sniffing around for more options?
-You can use BringFido to find more dog-friendly restaurants, pet-friendly hotels, and events.
+Check out our guide to Park-9, New England’s first dog bar.
+You can also use BringFido to find more dog-friendly restaurants, pet-friendly hotels, and events.